bhardwajkaran054/MongoClient/README.md

 ```
 Class use only MongoDB.Driver as a declarative.
-This class interact with MongoDB and return Database, here one constructor is use that takes connection string as an input, whenever this class use it require connection string;
+This class interact with MongoDB and return Database, here one constructor is use that takes connection string as an input.

 ---